-I was once asked “why local government didn’t take the determinants of health seriously”.
+I was once asked “why local government didn’t take the determinants of health seriously“.
 After I’d picked my jaw from the floor, I had think of an erudite answer.
-It was blogged (see references at the bottom) and I won’t revise or review that further.
+I won’t revise or review my answer further.

 Health policy is mostly focused (in the minds of the public) on the NHS.
 The Health Foundation published an excellent report from the Health Foundation that focused on three questions: